Elegance and Tradition: A Look into the Zhou Dynasty Dress and Makeup

 Elegance and Tradition: A Look into the Zhou Dynasty Dress and Makeup-8

 According to “Etiquette and Ceremonial,” the wedding attire during the Zhou dynasty was primarily dark-blue-black, with vermilion as a secondary color.
-In the Zhou dynasty, people revered black as the color of the and vermilion as the color of the earth.
+In the Zhou dynasty, people revered black as the color of the sky and vermilion as the color of the earth.
 This reflected the people's awe towards the heavens and the earth, which was mirrored in their choice of wedding attire colors.

 The Makeup of the Zhou Dynasty